IHaroony/IHaroony/README.md

 - 👋 Hi, I’m @IHaroony
 - 👀 I’m interested in ...
-Software Development
+Devops and Cloud
 - 🌱 I’m currently learning ...
-Java,Python HTML
+CI/CD ,Python Kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any devops related projects
 - 📫 How to reach me ...
 Email: haroon.younis00@gmail.com
 - ⚡ Fun fact: ...
 I Like sushi